lowepowerlab/protocols/buffers_and_reagents.md

 ## EDTA 0.5 M, pH 8.0
 `ethylenediaminetetraacetic acid`

-1. Dissolve **186.1 g** of disodium EDTA (MW = 336.21) in 800 mL water.
+1. Dissolve **18.61 g** of disodium EDTA (MW = 336.21) in 80 mL water.
 1. Adjust pH to 8.0 with NaOH.
 *Note: EDTA will not go into solution until the pH is approximately 8.0.*
-1. Adjust volume to 1L with dI H2O.
+1. Adjust volume to 100 mL with dI H2O.
 Aliquot and autoclave.